-The quantitative unconscious: perturbation-theoretic intrasystemic experimental design and the unconscious stressor content, and the experimental role of the unconscious stressor tangible as applied to the three psychical systems.
-As one applies this approach to interpret the three psychical systems, three distinct relations to the unconscious stressor are derived.
-The first of these three rough experimental outlines below, uses only an intrasystemic stressor, the next, an unconscious stressor spanning the breadth of unconscious ideation, and the last makes use of our specific psychoanalytic knowledge of unconscious content.
+In this section I will briefly draw together these many theoretical threads into a specific picture which will make the ideas of intrasystemic perturbation theory, the specificity of unconscious content, and the experimental role of the unconscious stressor tangible as applied to the three psychical systems.
+As one applies this approach to interpret the three psychical three distinct relations systems, to the unconscious stressor are derived.
+The first of these three rough experimental outlines below, uses only an intrasystemic stressor, the next, an unconscious stressor spanning the breadth of unconscious ideation, and the last makes use of specific psychoanalytic knowledge our unconscious content.
 So what is meant by these great many theoretical notions?
 A few specific examples will serve to clarify the matter.